kenwuuu/aura/src/content/patchNotes.md

 ### Features
 - Card text is now searchable when searching a card pile.
+- Hand cards now align to top of card when zooming in.

 ### Changes
 - Consolidate popup/modal window styling.
 - Fix windows that were clipping under the dock.
+- Simplify deck logic.
+- Improve automated testing.

 ---